neelsoumya/dsSurvivalClient/README.md

 ## Citation

-If you use the code, please cite the following manuscript
+If you use the code, please cite the following manuscript:

 dsSurvival: Privacy preserving survival models for federated individual patient meta-analysis in DataSHIELD